Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 Once you've taken the first time, the next step is accumulation on daily use.
 Groceries are a weekly fixed cost, so even a small cashback rate per visit makes a big difference over a year.
 The trick here is to choose a service that fits your main economy zone and stack "routing + economy-zone points + card payment" on each shopping.

 The core of daily use is to choose a service that fits your economy zone and accumulate the routing, economy-zone points, and card payment each time.
-Rakuten-type for the Rakuten zone, Aeon-type for the Aeon zone — choosing a service that earns the points you usually use is efficient.
+Rakuten-type for the Rakuten zone, AEON-type for the AEON zone — choosing a service that earns the points you usually use is efficient.
 Even at a service with no routed offer, you can capture cashback with economy-zone points + card payment.
 Reinvesting earned points into your next shopping becomes an effective grocery discount.
 But don't add things you don't need for the cashback.
 The goal is to buy the groceries you needed anyway, by an efficient method.

 Online-Supermarket/Grocery-Delivery Points: The Practical Steps